sbarex/SourceCodeSyntaxHighlight/README.md

 ### Is it possible to enable / disable support for individual formats?
 > No, Apple does not allow this functionality.

+### Markdown files are not supported
+> This is a deliberate choice.
+Most users want to see the formatting and not the source code of their markdown files.
+> If you need to view the markdown files (also with the possibility of choosing whether to show the formatting or the source code) I have developed a special plugin: [QLMarkdown plugin](https://github.com/sbarex/QLMarkdown)

 ### Is it possible to add support for _xyz_ format?
 > It depends… first the format must be handled by `highlight`.
 Check in the _Inquiry window_ if the file is supported.
 > If is supported please send me the UTI associated to the file.
 You can also view the UTI with this terminal command: